Phone: (202) 296-5505 Email: info@winvale.com

 Scope of OASIS+

-The contract vehicle’s scope is organized by Domains which make it easier for government agencies, because when they are ready to issue a task order solicitation, they will select the contract family (listed above) first, and then the Domain that meets their needs.
+The contract vehicle’s scope is organized by Domains which make it easier for government agencies, because when they are ready to issue a task order solicitation, they will select the contract family first, and then the Domain that meets their needs.
 Each Domain will have a list of North American Industry Classification (NAICS) Codes Codes to choose from.

 For Small Business contracts, the primary NAICS assigned will be based on the largest size standard.
 For Unrestricted contracts, the primary NAICS assigned will be based on the smallest size standard.